-My first book Watching Weimar Dance (Oxford University Press, 2014) was about the strange things people claimed to see while watching dances in and from the Weimar Republic.
-I have a new book coming out soon on the interdependence between theatre and dance (Theatre& series, Palgrave Macmillan).
-I have received several major awards for scholarly publications, including the Gertrude Lippincott Award from the Society of Dance History Scholars for the best article in dance studies, the Biennial Sally Banes Publication Prize from the American Society for Theatre Research for the best publication at the intersections of theatre and dance/movement in the previous two years, and the Joe A. Callaway Prize honorable mention for the best book on theatre or drama in the previous two years.
+My first book Watching Weimar Dance (Oxford University Press, 2014) is about the strange things people claimed to see while watching dances in and from the Weimar Republic, and received both the Oscar G. Brockett Book Prize for Dance Research for best book in dance and the Joe A. Callaway Prize honourable mention for best book on theatre or drama.
+I have a new book on the interdependence between Theatre & Dance (Palgrave Theatre& series, 2018).
+My major awards for scholarly publications also include the Biennial Sally Banes Publication Prize for best publication at the intersections of theatre and dance/movement and the Gertrude Lippincott Award for best article in dance studies.

 As an artist, my recent collaborations include Future Memory, as dramaturg with Rani Nair, which has been presented internationally, including at ImPulsTanz (Vienna), the Singapore International Festival of Arts (Singapore), Ignite!
 Festival of Contemporary Dance (New Delhi), and Dansenshus (Stockholm).
 I am also co-director of the Breath Catalogue project that combines dance, medicine, and technology to create a cabinet of breath curiosities in performance.
 In addition to my own multimedia performance work, I have performed with companies including Lucky Plush Productions, Felix Ruckert, the New Urban Naturalists, Hedwig Dances, The Chicago Moving Company, and Big Art Group.

 I am on the editorial boards for Performance Matters and ASAP/Journal.
 I have served the American Society for Theatre Research, Society of Dance History Scholars, Congress on Research in Dance, and Association for Theatre in Higher Education, and was on the commission for Germany's first practice-based masters degree in dance, MA Solo/Dance/Authorship at Hochschulübergreifendes Zentrum Tanz Berlin.
 I have also served as a PhD examiner for King's College London.
 I produce and convene events in the arts, including as curator for Dansbyrån (Gothenburg) and The Garage (San Francisco).

 I have supervised postgraduate theses on contemporary dance practice and somatics in relation to technology, medicine, and touch, as well as historical work on embodied performance and politics, such as revue performance during the German Democratic Republic, and Catalan festival.